 A team of judges selected by Columbus Creative Cooperative will choose ten finalists from all of the submitted manuscripts.
 Every manuscript submitted will be reviewed by at least one judge, without exception.
 All manuscripts will be judged "blind" (the judge will not be provided with the author's name).

-The list of ten finalists will be published to the CCC website, and Terra Chalberg will select a winner and a runner-up.
+The list of ten finalists will be published to the CCC website.
+All ten finalists will be read in full by a team of carefully selected judges, who will select the winner and runner-up.

 All ten finalists will receive recognition of their achievement, a letter of recommendation for potential agents and publishers, and a free copy of Columbus: Past, Present and Future!